Ankr-network/opennet/README.md

 ## How to

-1. install [multus-cni]: https://github.com/intel/multus-cni	"multus-cni" follow it's doc
+1. install [multus-cni] follow it's doc

 2. install `opennet`